Apple Michigan Avenue

-Apple Michigan Avenue is a retail location of Apple Inc., in the Near North Side, Chicago, United States.
-It is in the luxury shopping district of Magnificent Mile, adjacent to Pioneer Plaza.
+Apple Michigan Avenue is an Apple Store, in the Near North Side, Chicago, United States.
+It is in the luxury shopping district of Magnificent Mile, adjacent to Pioneer Court.
 The store is considered one of several Apple flagship locations and the preeminent store for Apple in Chicago and the Midwest.

 The store's first location was originally at 679 North Michigan Avenue.
 In 2017, it moved to its current location at 401 North Michigan Avenue.